top of page

 Population of Halifax

-At the end of 2021 the population of Nova Scotia surpassed a million for the first time.
-The municipal population of Halifax grew to approximately 440,000, with approximately 349,000 of these people living in the urban parts of the city.
+Halifax is currently Canada's second-fastest growing city.
+The metro area population of Halifax grew to approximately 423,000 over the past couple of years, with the population of Nova Scotia just over a million people.
 As the capital city of Nova Scotia, Halifax is also the largest city in Atlantic Canada.
 You know why you've made the decision to live here - Susan will help you find a home to live in.

-The covid-19 pandemic made Halifax, and Nova Scotia as a whole, a desirable place to live.
+The covid-19 pandemic suddenly put Halifax, and Nova Scotia as a whole, on the map as a desirable place to live.
 This drove people from across the country to choose to move to Nova Scotia.
-This influx, on top of already strong immigration numbers, and a reluctance for many to sell during a pandemic, caused a lack of inventory and it became a hot Seller's market from mid-2020 into the first part of 2022.
+This influx, on top of already strong immigration numbers, and a reluctance for many to sell during a pandemic, caused a lack of inventory and it became a hot Seller's market beginning in mid-2020 and continuing into 2024.

 C21 Frame.png